vzahorui/vzahorui.github.io/_posts/2019-09-24-integrals.md

 $\displaystyle{\lim_{n \to \infty}}\sum_{i=1}^n f(x_i) \Delta x = \int_a^bf(x)dx$,
 where $\Delta x = \frac{b-a}{n}$ and $x_i = a+i\Delta x $

+The main application of derivatives if finding the net change in some value given the function of how it changes.
+Definite integrals are used when the problem is restricted to some interval, for example period of time.

 ## The fundamental theorem of calculus

 In simple words, the fundamental theorem of calculus provides connection between differentiation and integration.<br>